phluid61/internet-drafts/rfc8089-bis-core/draft.md

 convention, and MAY be omitted before the drive letter when representing an absolute path in a MS-DOS or Windows file system.

+## Case Sensitivity {#syntax.case}

 Some file systems have case-sensitive file naming and some do not.
 As such the file URI scheme supports case sensitivity, in order to retain the case as given.
 Any transport-related handling of the file URI scheme MUST retain the case as given.
 Any mapping to or from a case-insensitive form is solely the responsibility of the implementation processing the file URI on behalf of the referenced file system.

+## Fragment {#syntax.fragment}

+Fragment components ({{RFC3986}}, Section 3.5) are supported according to {{RFC3986}}, however the specific syntax and semantics of a fragment depend on the media type of the representation of the retrieved resource.
+As the file URI scheme does not have a mechanism for detecting or communicating the content type of resources, any fragment on a file URI is inherently meaningless.
+However in practice there are mechanisms to detect or guess the media type of a file.  \[\[TODO: are there any security concerns here?\]\]

 # Operations Involving file URIs  {#operations}